tbensky/ProjectClock/readme.md

 ### No CNC?

 It's possible to make the frame without a CNC machine.
-The only real need is to hold two pairs of bearings 2.36" aparts center-to-center.
-The bearings are 22 mm in diameter.
-Holes to hold them can be made with an appropriately sized Forestner bit.
+The only real need is to hold two pairs of bearings 2.36" apart center-to-center.
+The bearings are 22 mm in diameter; holes to hold them can be made with an appropriately sized Forestner bit.
 Some sanding or firming up may be needed.